-This expert-level guide from T.REX ARMS focuses on the practical application of Trijicon ACOG optics, specifically the TA02 and TA31 models.
-It emphasizes a supported shooting technique for engaging targets at distance and highlights the optic's durability and effectiveness, even in poor lighting.
-The guide also touches upon the extensive aftermarket support available for these optics.
+This guide, based on expert instruction from T.REX ARMS, covers the setup and use of Trijicon ACOG optics, specifically the TA02 and TA31 models.
+It emphasizes proper mounting for optimal eye relief, utilizing supported shooting positions for distance accuracy, and highlights the durability and effectiveness of these optics in challenging conditions.
+The guide also touches upon aftermarket support and the comparison between the TA02 and TA31.

 This video appears to focus on the Trijicon ACOG TA31 optic, a popular choice for tactical carbines.
 The title "Combat Marksmanship King" suggests a deep dive into how this optic contributes to accurate and effective shooting in combat-like scenarios.
 Expect discussions on its features, benefits for marksmanship, and likely applications on AR-15 platform rifles.
 The content will likely appeal to firearm enthusiasts interested in optics, rifle setups, and improving their shooting skills.